 Canker sores can be found almost anywhere inside the mouth; They begin as small red circular swellings that usually ulcerate [rupture] within a day, after which they become white, surrounded by reddish inflammation and can last 8-10 days.
 As open sores, they can be very painful to the touch.

 Not to be confused with a cold sore, which is caused by the Herpes Simplex Virus, a canker sore’s etiology is still yet unknown.
 And even though their cause has yet to be discovered, they appear to breakout more in stressful situations, from getting a small “nick” in the mucous membrane [soft tissue inside the mouth] or from foods such as citrus fruits and tomatoes.
 While they can occur in very young children, they are usually first seen between the ages of 10-20.
-It’s not uncommon for them to erupt 3-4 times a year, but they occur less frequently or stop all together in adults.
+It’s not uncommon for them to erupt 3-4 times a year, but they occur less frequently or stop altogether in adults.

 When your child experiences canker sores, avoid feeding them rough textured or spicy foods that will irritate the affected area.
 In other words, a soft, bland, room temperature diet is best.
 Examples of such food choices are macaroni and cheese, mashed potatoes, and scrambled eggs.
 Try not to touch the sores with eating utensils or a toothbrush.
 The Academy of Pediatric Dentistry, in recent months, released a report that discourages the use of topical anesthetics, such as Orajel, in small children as a means to alleviate oral discomfort.
 Instead, children’s Motrin or Tylenol is suggested.

 With some time and lots of TLC, canker sores resolve completely.
+To know more contact us to schedule an appointment with Sunny Smile Kids Pediatric Dentistry & Orthodontics.